 Buddhism teaches us that death is the outcome of life for all beings and the only unknown is the time of its arrival.
 Therefore, it is important that our community be prepared for the inevitability of death in a way that is wise, compassionate and consistent with our Buddhist practice.
 The following are components of our Death and Dying Program for FCM members.

 1. Buddhist Wisdom on Death and Dying Class

-This 4-week class provides FCM members with the opportunity to explore a Buddhist perspective on death and dying and gain a greater understanding and acceptance of impermanence and death.
+This four-week class provides FCM members with the opportunity to explore a Buddhist perspective on death and dying and gain a greater understanding and acceptance of impermanence and death.
 See our calendar for scheduling of this class, which is generally in January.
-All members are encouraged to take this class in person in Tampa for via Zoom, annually.
+All members are encouraged to take this class in person in Tampa or via Zoom annually.

 2. Death Cafes for FCM Members

 Death Cafes at FCM are monthly drop-in opportunities to talk with other FCM members about death and dying.
 They are generally held 1) in-person on the first Monday of each month from 7:00 to 8:30 pm at the Tampa Practice Center, or 2) virtually via Zoom teleconference on the third Monday of each month from 12:00-1:30 pm Eastern time.
 Members can click here to access the link for the Zoom line (remember you must be logged-in in order to view this page).
 See our calendar for specific Death Cafe dates.

 3. End of Life Transition Support